stephenmcd/mezzanine/docs/caching-strategy.rst

     By using Mezzanine's bundled deployment tools, Mezzanine's caching will be properly configured and in use for your production site.
     Consult the :doc:`deployment` section for more information.
-If you would like to have a cache backend configured but use a different caching strategy, simply removed the cache middleware described next.
+If you would like to have a cache backend configured but to use a different caching strategy, simply remove the cache middleware described in the next section.

 Cache Middleware
 ================